Rules Of Transformations

 As an example let us take a function f(x) = 5x + 1, which is reflected about the y-axis to obtain f(-x) = 5(-x) + 1 = -5x + 1.
 The point (x, y) is now changed to (-x, y).

-The blue curve in the graph shows the stretched or compressed function, and the red curve shows the original function.
+The blue curve in the graph shows the stretched function, and the orange curve shows the original function.
+Note that a point (1, 1) on the orange curve has now becomes (1, 3) on the blue curve.

 Examples on Rules Of Transformations